WorldCereal developed an efficient, agile and robust EO based system for timely global crop monitoring at field scale.

 - Produce global maps of maize and wheat

-WorldCereal will rely heavily on the operational time series of the Copernicus Sentinels missions, which allow an unprecedented dynamic crop monitoring at global scale.
+WorldCereal relies on the operational time series of the Copernicus Sentinels missions, which allow an unprecedented dynamic crop monitoring at global scale.

 By focusing on maize and wheat during the system demonstration, WorldCereal aims to contribute to the global food security challenge as together with rice, these crops form the world’s most widely cultivated species, accounting for an estimated 42.5 percent of the world’s food calorie supply (FAO).